zgulde/typedMessage/README.md

 ## [Demo][demo]

  This API you to quickly and easily create awesome-looking animated messages on your webpage.
-It animated a message one character at a time, creating a typewriter-style animation.
+It animates a message one character at a time, creating a typewriter-style animation.

  Based on [Lea Verou's CSS typing animation][1].